GNO-byte/ERBSStats/README.md

 - ROOM - storage of frequently used data, cache of links to images
 - Google-drive - is the first option for storing app data
 - Firebase-storage - second option for storing application data
 - RecyclerView - display dynamic lists
+- Dagger2 - implementation of dependencies injection